 2. The industry is embracing AI and data analytics in financial services

-“AI and data analytics have transformed the finance industry,” says Joe.
+“AI and data analytics have transformed the finance industry,” says Brett.
 “AI algorithms can analyse large data sets to identify anomalies that detect fraudulent activities and measure risks with greater accuracy than ever before.”

 These technologies will also be increasingly used to enhance efficiencies, make decisions and improve customer service.
-“AI-powered chatbots and virtual assistants are getting better and better,” adds Joe.
+“AI-powered chatbots and virtual assistants are getting better and better,” adds Brett.
 “The technology is also enabling more accurate and dynamic credit scoring by considering a much broader range of factors.”

-3. Global growth to remain weak
+3. Global growth has remained weak

 4. Increasing cybersecurity concerns